Academic Catalog

 Student Evaluations

 All tenured faculty must be evaluated by their students once a year, either fall or spring semester using the IDEA system.
 All courses in that semester should be evaluated.
 All untenured and adjunct faculty members must be evaluated in all courses every semester.
 Evaluations may be conducted during the summer sessions at the request of the faculty member.
-Student evaluations are coordinated through the Director of Instituional Research.
+Student evaluations are coordinated through the Director of Institutional Research.
 Independent study courses, internships, and labs associated with lecture courses do not need to be evaluated.
 If in doubt, check exceptions with the Provost’s Office.

 The Provost’s Office will maintain an electronic copy of the course instructor summary survey report for all active faculty for seven years.
 Faculty may access their reports via the Campus Labs site.